anthonyk1225/anthonyk1225.github.io/_posts/2016-12-02-Candid-Digs.markdown

 permalink: /candiddigs/
 ---

-Candid Digs is a platform for potential tenants and landlords.
-It makes it easier to find and get an apartment.
+<a href="https://candiddigs.com">Candid Digs</a> is a platform for potential tenants and landlords.
+It makes it easier to find
+and get an apartment.
 <br><br>
 <h4>Landing page</h4>